0xvv/snowsight-rs/README.md

 This contains examples for:
 - Connecting to the websocket and receiving transactions
 - Paying the snowsight fee for a given tier
-- Using the transaction propagator ( /!\ untested as of yet)
+- Using the transaction propagator

 This could be used as a basis for a bot, although private key management should be improved.

 ### Running the code